 How to identify the right keywords for your LinkedIn profile

 Identifying keywords for your entire profile is fairly similar to how we sourced keywords for your LinkedIn headline.

 This scan options digest any job description you upload and give you a detailed breakdown of what keywords you need to target.
 You can also copy and paste your LinkedIn profile sections into the left hand side of the scanner where it says “paste your resume.”
 You can ignore the score and the best practices for this scan and just focus on the keywords in the Hard Skills Match and Soft Skills Match sections to see how well you match up:

 If you scan a few job descriptions for every type of role you're targeting, you'll get an idea of what keywords you need to prioritize.

 Your job is to make sure they're naturally woven into each of the LinkedIn profile sections we talk about in the rest of this post.

 At this point, you've got awesome, eye-catchy images and a killer headline that's going to hook anyone looking at your LinkedIn profile.

-If they like what they see, the natural next step is to scroll down and check out your About.
+If they like what they see, the natural next step is to scroll down and check out your About section.
 This is my favorite profile section because it gives you a ton of creative freedom to pitch yourself!